UoM-Data-Science-Platforms/gm-sde/projects/062 - Sperrin/README.md

 - Year and quarter month of birth
 - GET practice and ccg for each patient
 - CCG lookup table
+- Create table of patients who are registered with a GM GP

 Further details for each query can be found below.